Make these 4 considerations for improved financial help during your divorce from your spouse.

 In a lot of marriages, one spouse is responsible for taking care of paying the household bills.
 One person managing the finances is perfectly acceptable, but if you are the spouse that is not tasked with this duty, then you could be in for a surprise when the time comes for you to make the payments.

-Being smart about finances and knowing how you fit into the households financial standing, it is a good decision to stay involved to avoid becoming a financial victim because of divorce.
+Being smart about finances and knowing how you fit into the household's financial standing is a good thing to know.
+Stay involved to avoid becoming a financial victim because of divorce.

 Whether that means not knowing:

 - Which bills are due on what dates